tmdelrosario/HTTP-API/README.md

 DATA USED:
 - Local DB
 - Tables with Entity Framework core calling on API
-- You can manipulate the data thru local db server in visual studio (insert tblUser first before inserting to tblPayment table)
+- You can manipulate the data thru local db server in visual studio (already iserted mock data but you can insert tblUser first before inserting to tblPayment table)

 TECHNOLOGIES USED:
 - Visual Studio 2019